- Day 18: Crete and journey home

 - Day 1: Athens flight, Rafina and Andros arrival

-Our quad bikes had to be returned by 10:30 am, so I’d arranged to meet Anya and Erin at the hire shop at quarter past.
-Before leaving the hotel, I packed all my gear and checked out, leaving my case at reception and asking when the bus would come past to get back to the ferry port.
-The owner kindly told me that they had a minibus and offered free transfers, so I gratefully accepted the offer for them to take me to the port for midday to get a ticket for the 13:05 ferry to Santorini.
+Our quad bikes were due back by 10:30 am, so I’d planned to meet up with Anya and Erin at the hire shop around 10:15.
+I packed up all my gear and checked out of the hotel, leaving my luggage at reception and asking about the bus schedule to the ferry port.
+The hotel owner kindly offered a free minibus transfer to the port for midday, which was a relief—I accepted gratefully, knowing I’d have plenty of time to get a ticket for the 13:05 ferry to Santorini.

-After buying my ticket, I had about 45 minutes to kill, so I found a small cafe just around the corner from the port, where I could sit in the shade and enjoy a cold Mythos while waiting for the ferry to arrive.
-It turned up about 25 minutes late, but soon enough, I was sat on board the fast boat heading to Santorini.
+Ticket in hand, I had about 45 minutes to kill before the ferry arrived.
+I found a cosy café just a short walk from the port where I could sit in the shade with a cold Mythos, watching the boats come and go.
+The ferry arrived fashionably late, but soon I was settled in my seat on the fast boat bound for Santorini.